-During an in-class assessment task, students will be expected follow all in class assessment instructions provided by the teacher and adhere to the Cessnock Way Expectations.
-This could include, bringing and utilising own resources, placing bags to the front of the classroom and following safety protocols.
+During an in-class assessment task, students will be expected to follow all in class assessment instructions provided by the teacher and adhere to the Cessnock Way Expectations.
+Examination conditions include no talking during a task, placing bags where directed by the teacher and following safety protocols.

 For separate classes completing the same course, Head Teachers are required to ensure that students receive the same information to ensure consistency in the administration of the assessment task.
 Where possible, the task should be completed on the same day/period to protect the integrity of the task and ensure that all students have the same examination conditions and experiences.
-Change of dates for assessment tasks will only occur in special circumstances with the Faculty Head Teacher and Head Teacher Senior Studies permission.
+Change of dates for assessment tasks will only occur in special circumstances with the Faculty Head Teacher and Deputy Principals permission.